Our Studio

 RAD Intermediate

-Prerequisite: 3-5 years of continuous ballet training and 1 year of pointe experience for women or having passed the RAD Intermediate Foundation exam.
+Prerequisite: 3-5 years of continuous ballet training and 1 year of pointe experience for the female syllabus work OR having passed the RAD Intermediate Foundation exam.

 Course Description:

-RAD Intermediate is the first mandatory syllabus.
-It is a prerequisite for all advanced-level RAD exams.
-You must also pass this level to apply for RAD teacher training.
-To be exam ready in this course, we recommend you take 2 RAD classes per week.
-To supplement your training, we also recommend you take 1-2 non-exam ballet classes per week and practice at home 1-3 hours a week.
-Dancers who are not interested in taking exams are still welcome to take this course.
+RAD Intermediate is a mandatory exam as it is the prerequisite for all advanced-level RAD exams*.
+You must also pass this level to apply for the RAD’s teacher training.
+To be exam ready in this course, we recommend you take 2 RAD classes per week, 1-2 non-exam ballet classes per week and practice at home 1-3 hours a week.

 Ballet Vocabulary Examples: